A neural interface has been developed to control robots with the power of thought

 The developers used graphene material incombined with silicon to create wearable solid sensors.
 This approach has solved the corrosion, durability and skin contact resistance issues that have hampered everyday use of existing technologies, the engineers say.

-Sensors with hexagonal graphene patternlocated at the back of the head to detect waves from the visual cortex.
-Contacts are resistant to harsh conditions, so they can be used in extreme conditions.
+Hexagonal graphene pattern sensorslocated on the back of the head to detect waves from the visual cortex of the brain.
+The contacts are resistant to harsh conditions, so they can be used in extreme conditions.

 Manufacturing process of biosensors.
 Image: Shaikh Nayeem Faisal et al., ACS Applied Nano Materials

-Device management is carried out usinga special augmented reality lens placed in front of the user's gaze.
-White flickering squares are displayed on the screen.
-When the operator concentrates on a certain square, his brain waves are captured by the biosensor, and the decoder translates the signal into commands.
+Devices are managed usinga special augmented reality lens installed in front of the user's gaze.
+White flickering squares appear on the screen.
+When the operator concentrates on a certain square, his brain waves are captured by a biosensor, and the decoder translates the signal into commands.

 Our technology can produce at least ninecommands in two seconds.
 This means that we have nine different types of commands and the operator can choose one of these nine during this period of time.